Azure/azure-kusto-labs/kafka-integration/confluent-cloud/4-configure-spark.md

 ## 3. Mount your Azure Storage Account containers to your Databricks workspace
-Review the code first, in the notebook, "1-mount-blob-storage" and then run the notebook using the "Run all" button at the top of the notebook.<br>
+Review the code first, in the notebook, "1-mount-blob-storage" and then run the notebook using the "Run all" button at the top of the notebook.
 In this notebook, we mount the storage containers we created; Mounting blob storage containers allows you to read/write from storage containers like they are local file systems.<br>

 ![Spark](images/04-mount-01.png)
 <br>